rust-lang/infra-team/about/planning.md

-- At the begin of the quarter, we publish a blog post in the [Inside Rust](https://blog.rust-lang.org/inside-rust/) blog to share what we've accomplished in the last quarter and what we planned for this quarter.
+- At the begin of the quarter, we publish a blog post in the [Inside Rust](https://blog.rust-lang.org/inside-rust/) blog to share what `t-infra` and (optionally) the subteams accomplished in the last quarter and what we planned for this quarter.
 - During the quarter, we execute the work planned.
 - Before the end of the quarter, we plan the work for the next quarter.